Average cost of Progressive car insurance by state

 About our data

-This data shows the average rate for a six-month auto policy at Progressive for 2017.
-Keep checking back, because we'll be continuously updating this page.
-When researching average prices, it's very important to pay attention to the source of the data and the year.
-Rates are always changing and any data that's several years old may not be relevant.
+This data shows the average rate for a six-month liability-only auto policy at Progressive between 2019 and 2020.
+Keep checking back for updates to this page.
+When researching average prices, it's critical to pay attention to the source and year of the data.
+Rates are always changing and older data may no longer be relevant.

-While this data provides insight as to the average cost of car insurance in every state, it isn't customized to your situation.
-If you’re looking for additional tips to save on your car insurance rate, read how to get the cheapest car insurance rate possible.
-When you're ready, you can get a car insurance quote online or call us at 1-866-749-7436.
+While this data provides insight into the average cost of car insurance in every state, it isn't customized to your specific situation.
+Want additional tips on how to save on your car insurance costs?
+Check out how to get the cheapest car insurance rate possible.
+Once you're ready to get rolling, get a car insurance quote online or call us at 1-866-749-7436.